microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/IMixedRealitySpatialAwarenessSystem.md

 | --- |
 | Material |

-Gets or sets the material to be used when rendering planar surface(s) identified as a wall.
+Gets or sets the material to be used when displaying planar surface(s) identified as a wall.

-### RenderPlatformSurfaces
+### DisplayPlatformSurfaces

 | Type |
 | --- |
 | bool |

 Gets or sets a value indicating if the surface subsystem is to automatically display raised horizontal platform surfaces within the application.
-When enabled, the surfaces will be added to the scene and rendered using the configured PlatformSurfaceMaterial.
+When enabled, the surfaces will be added to the scene and displayed using the configured PlatformSurfaceMaterial.

 ### PlatformSurfaceMaterial